severity1/terraform-cloud-mcp/README.md

 User: Can you get details for workspace "production" in organization "example-org" using token: my-tf-token-value?
 Claude: [Uses get_workspace_details tool and returns workspace information]

-# If server was started with a token (via TFC_TOKEN environment variable or --token command line)
+# If server was started with a token (via TFC_TOKEN environment variable)
 User: Can you validate my Terraform Cloud API token?
 Claude: [Uses validate_token with default token and returns validation result]